 4. No alcoholic beverage shall be sold to any person unless:

 A. A license or permit sanctioning the sale of such alcoholic beverage has been obtained by the seller; and

 B. The license or permit sanctioning such sale and any posters, signs, notices or other material or information required by applicable law or by the State Liquor Authority are prominently displayed at the site of such sales.

-4. The individual, group, or groups sponsoring an event or activity at which any alcoholic beverage is to be sold or served (the “sponsor”) shall be responsible to make sure that all New York State laws and regulations and all Teachers College rules and regulations regarding the sale, service, possession, and consumption of alcoholic beverages are observed at such event or activity.
+5. The individual(s) and/or group(s) sponsoring an event or activity at which any alcoholic beverage is to be sold or served (the “sponsor”) shall be responsible for ensuring that all New York laws and regulationsi and all Teachers College rules and regulations regarding the sale, service, possession, and consumption of alcoholic beverages are observed at such event or activity.
 This responsibility shall include, without being limited to, the following:

-5. Actions or situations that recklessly or intentionally endanger mental or physical health or involve forced consumption of liquor or drugs in connection with initiation into or affiliation with any organization are prohibited.
+6. Actions or situations that recklessly or intentionally endanger mental or physical health or involve forced consumption of liquor or drugs in connection with initiation into or affiliation with any organization are strictly prohibited.

-Faculty, staff, and students should also be aware that, in addition to College sanctions, they may be subject to criminal penalties under certain circumstances for the possession, service, or sale of alcoholic beverages to a person under the age of 21 years.
+10. Faculty, staff, and students should also be aware that, in addition to College sanctions, they may be subject to criminal penalties for unlawful possession, service, or sale of alcoholic beverages to a person under the age of 21 years.